 Getting Started with your Novice Skiers and Riders

-Take it easy and make it fun, that's the best learn to ski advice we ever got.
-Once you’ve found a nearby ski hill, plan a day trip on a relatively warm day and see how the kids or adults in your group enjoy a new sport.
+That’s the best learn-to-ski advice we ever got.
+Once you’ve found a nearby ski hill, plan a day trip on a relatively warm day.
+Watch carefully to see how the kids or adults in your group enjoy a new sport.
 If you’re having fun, plan a weekend outing next so you can relax together after a vigorous workout on the slopes.
 Some family hostels near mountain resorts with super cheap lodging even have lift ticket discounts at nearby ski resorts.

 These locally run and operated day resorts will invariably be cheaper than the bigger, more famous ones.
 And if you can visit mid-week, the package vacation values are tremendous.